Is God calling you to step out in a new direction in faith and ministry?

 Throughout the Period of Discernment you may wish to record your thoughts and reflections in a portfolio, which can take any form and include writing, photography, video or other creative elements.
 At the end of your PoD you will be required to write a 1000 word article summarising your experiences and reflections for the PoD Team.
 The L&S will form the basis of your discussions in your monthly mentor meetings as you as you reflect on your progress and discern God’s call on your life.

 It is required that you attend at least one overnight retreat to reflect on what has already happened in your life, what is currently happening, and where God might be leading you.
 The retreats are led by experienced ministry practitioners at the Nunyara Conference Centre in Belair.
 All meals are provided.
-The PoD Administrator will provide further details.

 It is recommended that you attend this one/two day, non-accredited training about the Uniting Church’s code of ethics, including the prevention of sexual misconduct.
 Code of ethics training is essential study for candidates for ministry.